 As of December 31, 2019, we had U.S. federal and state net operating loss carryforwards, or NOLs, of \$42.4 million and \$11.5 million, respectively, due to prior period losses, a portion of which expire in various years beginning in 2034 and 2032, respectively, if not utilized.
 In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change.
-There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income taxes in any taxable year is limited to 80% of our taxable income in such year, where taxable income is determined without regard to the NOL deduction itself.
-The Tax Act generally eliminates the ability to arry back any NOLs to prior taxable years, while allowing post 2017 unused NOLs to be carried forward indefinitely without expiration.
+There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforescen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.
+Under the Tax Cuts and Jobs Act, or the Tax Act, the amount of post 2017 NOLs that we are permitted to deduct from U.S. federal income taxes in any taxable year is limited to 80% of our taxable income in such year, where taxable income is determined without regard to the NOL deduction itself.
+The Tax Act generally eliminates the ability to carry back any NOL to prior taxable years, while allowing post 2017 unused NOLs to be carried forward indefinitely without expiration.
 Additionally, state NOLs generated in one state cannot be used to offset income generated in another state.
 For these reasons, we may not be able to realize a tax benefit from the use of our NOLs, whether or not we attain profitability.